Andy Clyde

-Andrew Allan Clyde (March 25, 1892 - May 18, 1967), known professionally as Andy Clyde, was a Scottish-born American film and television actor whose career spanned some 45 years.
+Andrew Allan Clyde (March 25, 1892 - May 18, 1967) was a Scottish and American film and television actor whose career spanned some 45 years.
 In 1921 he broke into silent films as a Mack Sennett comic, debuting in On a Summer Day.
 He was the fifth of six children of theatrical actor, producer and manager John Clyde.
 Clyde's brother David and his sister Jean also became screen actors.

-Clyde may be best known for his work as California Carlson in the Hopalong Cassidy movie series, as well as for starring in 79 comedy shorts for Columbia Pictures from 1934-1956.
-He is also known for recurring roles in two television series: the farmer Cully Wilson in CBS's Lassie and as the neighbor George MacMichael on ABC's The Real McCoys.
+Clyde worked as California Carlson in the Hopalong Cassidy movie series and starred in 79 comedy shorts for Columbia Pictures from 1934-1956.
+He also had recurring roles in two television series: the farmer Cully Wilson in CBS's Lassie and as the neighbor George MacMichael on ABC's The Real McCoys.